Ian-Danas/Work-day-scheduler/README.md

 # Work-day-scheduler
 ## Description

 This project provides a website schedule a day of work.
 The user will be able to track their tasks for a typical work day of 9 to 5.
-There are some features to save events and easily tell what day it is and track which events have been are currently happening and are in the future.
+There are some features to save events,easily tell what day it is.
+It also provides color to track which events have happend, are currently happening, and are in the future.

 ## Installation
 N/A